cudmore/PyMapManager/docs/docs/dev-notes.md

 ### General

- - posting a mpa from Igor
+ - posting a map from Igor
     - mmio will allow mmio.postmap() from folder
     - make mmio also post map from zip
     - have igor call an igor script (not part of class library)